openequella/openequella.github.io/guides/ReportingGuide.md

 5. Expand the Business Intelligence and Reporting Tools folder and select Report.
 You are ready to design your report.

-## EQUELLA reporting
+## openEQUELLA reporting

-The following tasks must be completed to create a report that can be used with EQUELLA:
+The following tasks must be completed to create a report that can be used with openEQUELLA:
-* Create a report design using the EQUELLA Report Designer.
+* Create a report design using the openEQUELLA Report Designer.

 -Connect to the database to access the necessary data.

 -Retrieve specified data from the data source.

 -Format the report presentation.
-* Upload the report design to EQUELLA using the Administration Console Reporting plug-in.
+* Upload the report design to openEQUELLA using the Administration Console Reporting plug-in.

 A single instance of the Report Designer can be used to create reports for multiple institutions, as each report design has a distinct database connection.